Should you buy life insurance for children?

 How does life insurance for children work?

-Life insurance for children works much like it does for adults: The policyholder pays premiums and the policy pays out to a beneficiary (usually the parent or guardian) if the insured passes away while the policy is active.
+Life insurance for children works much like it does for adults: You’ll pay premiums and if the child dies while the policy is active, you’ll receive a payout known as the death benefit

-Whole life insurance is a type of permanent coverage that usually has a cash value savings component in addition to the death benefit.
-While whole life insurance never expires (which means your kid would be covered for their entire life as long as they keep paying the premiums), whole life is usually five to 15 times more expensive than a comparable amount of term life insurance coverage.
+Whole life is a type of permanent life insurance that never expires — which means your kid would be covered for their entire life as long as they keep paying the premiums.
+Whole life also comes with a cash value account that grows tax-free over time.
+However, whole life policies are usually significantly more expensive than a comparable term life insurance policy.

-• They don’t offer competitive rates compared to term life insurance.
+• Whole life policies don’t offer competitive rates compared to term life insurance.

-• They come with high administrative fees and low rates of return.
+• They come with high administrative fees and low payouts.

 Child life insurance pros and cons